Spring Mountain (Qld)

 How does the suburb of Spring Mountain's income rank nationally?

-According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Spring Mountain had a median income among taxpayers of $64,123 with the average level standing at $73,013.
-This is above the national average and compares to levels of $58,236 and $72,799 across Greater Brisbane respectively.
+The suburb of Spring Mountain's income level is higher than average nationally according to the latest ATO data aggregated by AreaSearch for FY-23.
+The suburb of Spring Mountain's median income among taxpayers is $64,123 and the average income stands at $73,013, which compares to figures for Greater Brisbane's of $58,236 and $72,799 respectively.
 Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $70,478 (median) and $80,249 (average) as of September 2025.

 What is the disposable income in the suburb of Spring Mountain?